Lavon, Texas: 2020 census

 Of its population from 2000 to 2020, the majority have been non-Hispanic or Latino white Americans.
 Black and African Americans have remained the second largest racial and ethnic group within the city with Hispanic and Latino Americans.

-The 2019 American Community Survey determined the median household income was $89,474.
-Married-couple families had a median household income of $95,558, non-married families $96,010, and non-family households $51,625.
+2000 census

+At the census of 2000, 387 people, 136 households, and 116 families were residing in the town.
 In 2000, the median income for a household was $57,083, and for a family was $61,250.
 Males had a median income of $42,143 versus $31,250 for females.
 The per capita income for the town was $20,711.
 None of the families and 1.3% of the population were living below the poverty line, including no one under 18 and 10.5% of those over 64.

+2019 American Community Survey

+The 2019 American Community Survey determined the median household income was $89,474.
+Married-couple families had a median household income of $95,558, non-married families $96,010, and non-family households $51,625.

 Education

 Lavon, Texas, is served by the Community Independent School District, which provides educational services to the area.
 The district encompasses several schools.
 It plays a significant role in the community, contributing to both the educational development and the overall quality of life in Lavon.